NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/storage.md

 - or upload data to CloudStor: `rclone copy --progress --transfers 8 .
 CloudStor:/data-processed`

 ## Globus
-We also provide the globus client, so you can transfer large amounts of data between globus endpoints and Neurodesk.
+We also provide the globus client, so you can transfer large amounts of data between globus endpoints and Neurodesktop.
 You can configure it by running:
 ```
 /opt/globusconnectpersonal/globusconnectpersonal-*/globusconnectpersonal
 ```

+Once authenticated you can go to the globus file-manager https://app.globus.org/file-manager and your neurodesktop instance will be an endpoint for globus.

 # Mounting network storage on your host-computer
 The -v C:/neurodesk:/neurodesk part of the docker command links the directory “neurodesk” on the “C drive” of your Windows computer to the directory /neurodesk inside the Desktop environment.
 Everything you store in there will be available inside neurodesk and on the host computer.
 You can also mount additional directories by adding another -v parameter set (e.g. -v D:/moredata:/data) - this will mount the directory moredata from your D drive to /data inside neurodesktop.
 If you have network storage mounted in a similar way you can also pass this into the Neurodesktop tool.